 Professional membership (non-physician/surgeon) carries voting privileges.

-• Professional memberships (non-physician/surgeon) are available to any individual who is not a physician or surgeon and who is a member of or is eligible for registration in a professional body or professional association and who
+$200.00 - Other Professional Memberships are available to any individual who is not a physician or surgeon, who is a member of or is eligible for registration in a professional body or professional association, and who

-a) Provides regular direct* provider to client biopsychosocialspiritual health care
+a) Provides regular direct provider to client biopsychosocialspiritual health care, or

 b) Provides indirect care to transgender identifying or questioning persons.